The 5 W’s Of A Successful Company Event That Everyone Will Love

 If you’re just planning an event to get everyone together, you can be a little more flexible on the venue and theme of the event.
 If you’re planning a schedule of activities at the event, make sure the location you choose is equipped to handle what it is you’re trying to do.

 4. The What

 Here’s where it gets tricky.
 Think about your last corporate event or outing you attended.
 What did you love about it?
 What made you wish you were at home instead?
-The activities you plan need to be appropriate, fun and relevant.
+The activities you plan need to be appropriate, fun, and relevant.
 Consider the age and ability levels of the people attending.
-Is a high energy game going to be a good choice for the majority of your office?
-Can Stan from HR participate in a obstacle course or fast-paced game?
-You don’t want anyone to feel excluded, embarrassed or uncomfortable, but you also want everyone to have fun and maybe even step out of their comfort levels just a little.
+Is a high-energy game going to be a good choice for the majority of your office?
+Can Stan from HR participate in an obstacle course or fast-paced game?
+You don’t want anyone to feel excluded, embarrassed, or uncomfortable, but you also want everyone to have fun and maybe even step out of their comfort levels just a little.
 If this is an event where kids are invited, plan some kid-friendly things for them to enjoy so they’re not bored out of their minds and begging their parents to go home.